godotengine/godot-docs/classes/class_control.rst

 | *Getter*  | is_clipping_contents()   |
 +-----------+--------------------------+

-Enables whether rendering of children should be clipped to this control's rectangle.
-If ``true``, parts of a child which would be visibly outside of this control's rectangle will not be rendered.
+Enables whether rendering of :ref:`CanvasItem<class_CanvasItem>` based children should be clipped to this control's rectangle.
+If ``true``, parts of a child which would be visibly outside of this control's rectangle will not be rendered and won't receive input.

 ----